 Watch as the evilly ambitious hunchback brother of King Richard, as played by Sir Lawrence Olivier, delivers his opening speech in this scene.

-Tragedies usually center on a noble person with a tragic flaw and end in sadness and death.
+Tragedies usually center on a noble person with a tragic flaw, ending in sadness and death.

 An example of a Shakespearean tragedy is Macbeth.

-Macbeth is a Scottish general who just won a victory when he encounters three witches in the woods.
+Macbeth is a Scottish general who has just won a victory when encountering three witches in the woods.
 It's probably not a good sign when witches foretell your destiny.

 An example of Shakespeare's comedy is Twelfth Night, in which disguises and mistaken identities drive the plot.

 A young lady named Viola disguises herself as a man, falls in love with a duke, and is asked by the duke to deliver love messages for him to another young lady named Olivia.
 Impressed with the romantic messages, Olivia falls in love with Caesario (really Viola)!

 - How will this all work out?

 Shakespeare also wrote many beautiful sonnets.
 A sonnet is a 14-line poem.